Does the Bible Require Unconditional Support for Israel?

 Key point: Paul says Genesis 12:3 was "the gospel announced in advance," fulfilled in Christ.
 If you belong to Christ, you are Abraham's seed (Galatians 3:29).

 God's promise to Abraham was real and beautiful: "I will bless those who bless you, and whoever curses you I will curse; all peoples on earth will be blessed through you."
-The question is: What does this actually mean, and how is it fulfilled?

-Third, the covenant was rooted in faith from the beginning:
+And the covenant was rooted in faith from the beginning:

 "Abram believed the LORD, and he credited it to him as righteousness."